 The rental market moves at a fast pace and quality properties are often secured very quickly.
 If you are moving in with others, ensure you are all in a position to make a decision promptly after viewing the property.
 So, once you have found a property you want to move into, this is the 'let agreed' stage of the process, but remains subject to contract.
-This is when you will go through reference checks and pay a holding deposit, reference, tenancy agreement and inventory check charges.
+This is when you will pay a holding deposit, go through reference checks and agree tenancy agreement terms.

 Once you have agreed the let in principal you will be required to provide documentation to confirm your identity and residence.
 For UK and non UK residents this will include providing an original document from each of the following lists:

 Right to Rent check

 Anyone over the age of 18 who wishes to rent a property in England, or live in the property with a tenant, must by law provide evidence of their Right to Rent before the tenancy can start.
 This is usually by means of a passport.
 If you cannot provide this please ask us for a list of other acceptable documents.

 Evidence of residency

 It is important to note that, documentation must be dated in the last three months and the address must match your current address or as supplied on the reference application form.

 - Credit card statement

 - Recent bank or building society statements